GodotMisogi/AeroFuse.jl/docs/src/theory.md

 The vortices can be set up in various configurations consisting of bound or semi-infinite filaments, commonly in the form of _horseshoes_ or _vortex rings_.

 1. _Horseshoe elements:_
    These are defined by a finite _bound leg_ and two semi-infinite _trailing legs_.
-AeroMDAO encodes this information in the `Horseshoe` type.
+AeroFuse encodes this information in the `Horseshoe` type.
 2. _Vortex rings:_
    These are defined by four _bound legs_.
-AeroMDAO encodes this information in the `VortexRing` type.
+AeroFuse encodes this information in the `VortexRing` type.

 A quasi-steady freestream condition with velocity $\mathbf U$ and rotation $\boldsymbol\Omega$ (in the body's frame) defines an external flow.
 The induced velocity at a point is given by: